-You can identify a great PPC campaign from a mile away; why?
+You can identify a great buzzword ideas for your PPC campaign from a mile away; why?
 Because it will be eye-catching, speak to its target audiences, and motivate users to click or make a purchase.
 One way to make your PPC ad campaign pop out is to use buzzwords.
 Using these words is a simple way to attract people’s attention and reach your goals in the short time that someone is willing to spend looking at your ad.

 The strength of a successful PPC marketing campaign lies in the use of persuasive language.
 It doesn’t matter what tool or how many fancy features you are using to prepare your ad campaign; it will be of no use if your audience didn’t like your ad’s language.